Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Abstract

 \section{Abstract}

-We report on a recent breakthrough in rule-based graph programming, which allows us to match the time complexity of some fundamental imperative graph algorithms.
-In general, achieving the complexity of graph algorithms in conventional languages using graph transformation rules is challenging due to the cost of graph matching.
+We report on recent advances in rule-based graph programming, which allow us to match the time complexity of some fundamental imperative graph algorithms.
+In general, achieving the time complexity of graph algorithms implemented in conventional languages using a rule-based graph-transformation language is challenging due to the cost of graph matching.
 Previous work demonstrated that with \emph{rooted} rules, certain algorithms can be implemented in the graph programming language \gp{} such that their runtime matches the time complexity of imperative implementations.
 However, this required input graphs to have a bounded node degree and (for some algorithms) to be connected.
 In this paper, we overcome these limitations by enhancing the graph data structure generated by the \gp{} compiler and exploiting the new structure in programs.
-We present three case studies: the first program checks whether input graphs are connected, the second program checks whether input graphs are acyclic, and the third program solves the single-source shortest-paths problem for graphs with integer edge-weights.
+We present three case studies: the first program checks whether input graphs are connected, the second program checks whether input graphs are acyclic, and the third program solves the single-source shortest-path problem for graphs with integer edge-weights.
 The first two programs run in linear time on (possibly disconnected) input graphs with arbitrary node degrees.
-The third program runs in time $\mathrm{O}(mn)$ on arbitrary input graphs, matching the time complexity of imperative implementations of the Bellman-Ford algorithm.
-For each program, we formally prove its correctness and time complexity, and provide runtime experiments on various graph classes.
+The third program runs in time $\mathrm{O}(nm)$ on arbitrary input graphs, matching the time complexity of imperative implementations of the Bellman-Ford algorithm.
+For each program, we prove its correctness and time complexity, and provide runtime experiments on various graph classes.